Highlights

 Most drywall repairs are fairly easy.
 The most common repair is fixing a hole in the wall with a patch.
 Other basic drywall repairs include fixing small holes from old hangings or fixing popped nails.
 If you hire a pro, their services will run you about $50 to $75 per square foot to fix a hole, or you can DIY it for $10 to $30.

-Maintaining your plaster should be an easy task.
-The only thing you should do is make sure you don’t get it too wet.
+Maintaining your plaster is easy—don’t let it get it too wet.
 Plaster is porous, so allowing water to seep in can lead to issues down the road like bubbles and cracks.
 In the most serious cases of moisture damage, you might need to replace the whole wall.

 The best way to clean plaster is by using a soft cloth dipped in warm water.
 Wring out the cloth as much as possible, put a dab of soap on it, and make some suds.
 Rub the plaster with a soapy cloth, and then wipe it clean and dry.

-The best way to maintain your drywall is to regularly repaint every three to five years to keep your house looking fresh despite the daily wear and tear.
+The best way to maintain your drywall is to repaint it every three to five years to keep your walls looking fresh despite the daily wear and tear.
 You can also do weekly or monthly maintenance by washing any stains with a soft, soapy cloth.

 Properly installed plaster can last for centuries, making it an incredible investment.
-Drywall can last 30 to 70 years unless you notice signs of serious issues.
-These include mold, water stains, or termite damage.
+Drywall can last 30 to 70 years, unless you see signs of any serious issues, such as mold, water stains, or termite damage.